xiaoxiae/videos/18-lopt/SCRIPT.md

 In order to calculate which variables to loosen and which to tighten, we'll slightly modify our program to make the math easier.
 We'll introduce new variables for each inequality called slack variables, which act as the difference between the left and the right side, thus turning the inequalities into equalities.
-This means that a tight inequality before is the same as a variable being set to zero now -- as you see, since $s_1$ and $s_3$ are zero, the first and third equalities become tight.
+This means that a tight inequality before is the same as a variable being set to zero now.
+As you see, since $s_1$ and $s_3$ are zero, the first and third equalities become tight.

 Feel free to pause here for a second and make sure that this transformation makes sense to you.